lkeab/BCNet/README.md

 Citations
 ---------------
-If you find MS R-CNN useful in your research, please consider citing:
+If you find BCNet useful in your research, please consider citing:
 ```
 @inproceedings{huang2019msrcnn,
     author = {Zhaojin Huang and Lichao Huang and Yongchao Gong and Chang Huang and Xinggang Wang},